The Smoke aims to:

 Jost L. Hansen – started playing tabletop roleplaying in 1989.
 Tried larping in a submarine 7 years later.
 Since then roleplaying (in both forms) has been a big part of his life.
 He has been been an organiser in many different roles for the Danish convention Fastaval and other conventions.
 He just recently started larping internationally, but is definitely not stopping yet.
 He is a major board game enthusiast and has written several tabletop scenarios and is on a constant quest trying to erase the border between larp and tabletop roleplaying.

-Karolina Soltys – A notorious bleed-addict, Karolina runs The Immersivist Club: a group regularly playing Nordic-style larps in London.
+Karolina Soltys – A notorious bleed-addict, Karolina is a co-organiser of The Immersivist Club: a group regularly playing Nordic-style larps in London.
 She has designed and co-designed seven larps, which have run at several festivals.
 Her life goal is writing something as good as La Sirena Varada.

 Michael Such – enjoys all forms of collaborative storytelling.
 He performs as half of improv duo Two of Wands and directed the show Open Roads based on the story game Ribbon Drive.
 He writes and plays tabletop roleplaying games.
 Thanks to Knudepunkt and Just a Little Lovin’ he has fallen down the Nordic/progressive larp wormhole.

 Mo Holkar – started larping with Labyrinthe back in the day, spent several years helping to run an outdoor fantasy campaign in Oxford, came indoors to discover uk-freeform, and for the last few years has been exploring the larp of other countries and traditions.
 Mo is on the bid committee of the Consequences larp convention, is an administrator of design group The Game Kitchen, and is an editor at nordiclarp.org. (photo: Karolina Soltys)

 And we’d very much like to thank the wonderful Eva Schiffer for the concept of our logo!
 You can find Eva at http://www.1000d4.com/.